-- (c) P3: If applicable (see footnote 4), the continuation of power generation in existing power plants at the project site.
-The existing plants would operate with different conditions from those observed in the most recent three years prior to the starting date of the project CDM activity; - (d) P4: If applicable,7 the retrofitting of existing power plants at the project site.
-The retrofitting may or may not include a change in fuel mix; - (e) P5: The installation of new power plants at the project site different from those installed under the CDM project activity; - (f) P6: The generation of power in specific off-site plants, excluding the power grid; - (g) P7: The generation of power in the power grid. - 25.
+- (b) P2: If applicable, the continuation of power generation in existing power plants at the project site.
+The existing plants would operate at the same conditions (e.g. installed capacities, average load factors, or average energy efficiencies, fuel mixes, and equipment configuration) as those observed in the most recent three years prior to the starting date of the CDM project activity: - (c) P3: If applicable (see footnote 4), the continuation of power generation in existing power plants at the project site.
+The existing plants would operate with different conditions from those observed in the most recent three years prior to the starting date of the project CDM activity; - (d) P4: If applicable, the retrofitting of existing power plants at the project site.
+The retrofitting may or may not include a change in fuel mix; - (e) P5: The installation of new power plants at the project site different from those installed under the CDM project activity; - (f) P6: The generation of power in specific off-site plants, excluding the power grid; - (g) P7: The generation of power in the power grid. - 26.
 The alternative scenarios for heat should include, but not be limited to, inter alia: - (a) H1: The proposed project activity not undertaken as a CDM project activity; - (b) H2: If applicable (see footnote 5), the continuation of heat generation in existing plants at the project site.
 The existing plants would operate at the same conditions (e.g. installed capacities, average load factors, or average energy efficiencies, fuel mixes, and equipment configuration) as those observed in the most recent three years prior to the CDM project activity; - (c) H3: If applicable (see footnote 5), the continuation of heat generation in existing plants at the project site.
 The existing plants would operate with different conditions from those observed in the most recent three years prior to the CDM project activity; - (d) H4: If applicable (see footnote 5), the retrofitting of existing plants at the project site.
-The retrofitting may or may not include a change in fuel mix; - (e) H5: The installation of new plants at the project site different from those installed under the CDM project activity; - (f) H6: The generation of heat in specific off-site plants; - (g) H7: The use of heat from district heating. - 26.
+The retrofitting may or may not include a change in fuel mix; - (e) H5: The installation of new plants at the project site different from those installed under the CDM project activity: - (f) H6: The generation of heat in specific off-site plants; - (g) H7: The use of heat from district heating. - 27.
 The alternative scenarios for mechanical power should include, but not be limited to, inter alia: - (a) M1: The proposed project activity not undertaken as a CDM project activity; - (b) M2: If applicable (see footnote 5), the continuation of mechanical power generation from the same steam turbines in existing plants at the project site;

-7 This alternative is only applicable if there are existing plants operating at the project site.
+&lt;sup>7 This alternative is only applicable if there are existing plants operating at the project site.